stellaw1/fellow-crossing/README.md

 ## Instructions to play game

 ### Remote server
 To play the multiplayer version of the game, please install the [Mumble client](https://www.mumble.com/mumble-download.php) at the default location.
 Then, head to [here](https://stellaw1.itch.io/fellow-crossing) to download an executable version of our game.
-Please download `windowsApp.exe` and `windows.App.pck` for Windows or `macApp.dmg.zip` and `macApp.pck` for Mac.
+Please download `windowsApp.exe` and `windows.App.pck` for Windows or `macApp.dmg.zip`  for Mac.
 Launch the executable and have fun!

 ### Local server [for debugging/ testing purposes]